twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-12-the-end-of-the-world%zh.rst

 Maggan (path factors) cut off dukkha.
 They are different things.
 You can’t find Nibbāna in the satta and ākāsa and only in saṅkhāra loka.
 (This is the main reason except a Buddha no other beings can teach the way to Nibbāna).
 It exists at the end of saṅkhāra loka.
 I will talk about saṅkhāra loka.
 Every resultant dhamma is saṅkhāra (arising by conditioning).
 This itself also will condition other dhammas (In the Buddha’s Teaching no original cause or the first cause, so the Buddha rejected the Creator.)

-For example, according to the D. A. process: Ignorance (the cause) → volitional formation (result/cause) → viññāṇaṁ (result/cause)……etc. The 6sense doors (eye, ear, nose, tongue, body and mind) are called loka.
+For example, according to the D. A. process: Ignorance (the cause) → volitional formation (result/cause) → viññāṇaṁ (result/cause)……etc. The 6 sense doors (eye, ear, nose, tongue, body and mind) are called loka.
 People have wrong view taking them as loka.
 At the end of sense bases (saḷāyatana) Nibbāna exists.

 People taking my eyes, my ears, etc. and perceive them as loka.
 In short take the mind and body as loka.
-Contemplate one of the six senses bases.
+Contemplate one of the six sense bases.
 You cut off saṅkhāra and satta lokas if you can contemplate them to the end.
 Nibbāna exists at the end of the khandha or āyatana.

 Contemplate the arising mind in oneself.
 Contemplate the preceding mind with the following mind (i.e. ñāṇa).
 If someone is not an ariyan and no ariyan mind states arise.
 Minds are not many (What sayadaw meant here was for practice by a worldling.
 According to the Abhidhamma there were 89 types of mind.
 But Sayadaw made it simple and condensed into 13 kinds of mind for vipassanā practice).